Skip to Main Content

 Do you have to be a HOPE Scholar to receive HOPE funds?

 There are two (2) forms of HOPE: HOPE Scholarship for degree-seeking students who qualify, and HOPE Grant for diploma or certificate-seeking students who qualify.
-Therefore, a student does not have to be a HOPE Scholar in order to qualify for HOPE Grant funds.
+Therefore, a student does not have to be a HOPE Scholar to qualify for HOPE Grant funds.
 However, if you are going for a degree major, you will want to be sure to be evaluated for the HOPE Scholarship if think you meet the eligibility requirements.

 My verification portal requested that I submit tax transcripts, but I didn’t file an income tax return.
 What do I do?